Pavan-G149/Receiver-Digital-beamforming-using-USRP-interfaced-with-MATLAB/README.md

 **Blocks used:**
 1) SDRu Receiver  <-- Communications Toolbox Support Package for USRP Radio
-2) Data type Conversion ( 16 bit data is recived from receiverblock we need to convert the data type to process in simulink )
+2) Data type Conversion ( 16 bit data is received from receiver block we need to convert the data type to process in simulink )
 3) Constant block ( to give the phase of π*sin(θ *180/π) to one of the received signal)
 4) Trigonometric block ( use cos + jsin )
 5) Product block ( to introduce the phase shift to received signal)